JGL/CCIDiploma-SpringSummer2022/README.md

 Some tips about how to get the best grade possible:

 - Use lots of comments!
 For both saying what you are doing but also showing reference to where you got that information from.
-The Swift Documentation would be the perfect place to refence, especially The Swift Programming Lanugage Book.
+[The Swift Documentation](https://www.swift.org/documentation/) would be the perfect place to refence, especially [The Swift Programming Language Book](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
 - Add more features than are requested in the exam brief - especially new user interface elements that allow users to control the app interactively.
 - Finally, make it personal!
 Add your own graphics, text or other elements to make an app that only you could make.